fullstaq-ruby/server-edition/README.md

 > _Main article: [What is Fullstaq Ruby's signifiance to the community, and its long-term project vision?](https://www.joyfulbikeshedding.com/blog/2020-05-15-why-fullstaq-ruby.html)_

 Vendor lock-in is a valid concern that many of us have.
-It is something we thought about from the beginning and that are *are* addressing.
+It is something we thought about from the beginning and that we *are* addressing.

 We have architected our systems in such a way that anyone will be able to build packages themselves.
 If we ever become slow or defunct, then anyone can easily take matters into own hands.
 Building Fullstaq Ruby packages from your own systems is so simple that nearly anyone can do it: just install Docker, edit a config file and run a command.